docsforadobe/illustrator-scripting-guide/docs/scriptingApplescript/objectReferences.md

 ## Working with selections

-When the user makes a selection in a document, the selected objects are stored in the document’s selection property.
+When the user makes a selection in a document, the selected objects are stored in the document's selection property.
 To access all selected objects in the active document:

 ```applescript
 tell application "Adobe Illustrator"